4121 BE: The merfolk came into existence with Drolfo Sitnalta, god of the sea, as their patron deity.

 2330 BE: The northern forest continued to expand, now touching both the Maw and the Northern Sea.

-2269 BE: The trading post, Tortuga, is established in the Fluren Bay.
+2269 BE: The trading post, Tortuga, was established in the Fluren Bay.

 2131 BE: The eastern side of the Metal Tiers turned to sand.